 - Writes dirty uniform ranges to GPU buffer,

-- Dispatches compute passes (workgroup execution on storage buffers/textures),
+- Dispatches all enabled compute passes in declaration order (pre-scene workgroup execution on storage buffers/textures),

 - Executes the base fullscreen pass,

-- Executes post-process render passes through the render graph,
+- Executes post-process render passes through the slot graph,

 - Presents the final output to the canvas.